Banks boost European stocks as recovery hopes grow

 Data also came in positive, with the Ifo economic institute saying the mood in the German manufacturing sector improved for the third month in a row in February.

-British education group Pearson erased early losses to rise 2.8% after reporting a drop in 2020 revenue and adjusted operating profit.
+“What they won’t welcome is the rise in borrowing costs that has come about as a result of the recent surge higher in global bond yields,” said Michael Hewson, chief market analyst at CMC Markets.

+Pearson’s jumped 6.4% as its new boss set out his plan for the British education group to grow beyond schools and colleges with a strategy to build a lifelong direct connection to consumers by helping workers to learn new skills and retrain.

-German meal kit delivery company HelloFresh sank 5.7% to the bottom of STOXX 600 after BNP Paribas downgraded the stock to “underform”.
+German meal kit delivery company HelloFresh sank 5.0% after BNP Paribas downgraded the stock to “underperform”.

-Reporting by Sruthi Shankar in Bengaluru; Editing by Subhranshu Sahu and Saumyadeb Chakrabarty
+Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; Editing by Subhranshu Sahu, Saumyadeb Chakrabarty and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.